 - Bug Martini: One of the Bug's irrational fears is that the world would genuinely be better without him in it.

 - A Christmas Episode of The Nostalgia Critic showed him what life would have been if he never became the critic, which showed amongst other things Linkara as the owner of both Marvel and DC Comics, Angry Joe as President of the United States and Spoony as the Nostalgia Critic himself and beloved by all trolls, including Douchey McNitpick.
+When Roger the angel learns that even his life would be better if Critic never existed, he tries to murder Critic himself.
+Critic murders him in response (turns out God lied about angels being Immune to Bullets) and decides his life does have meaning: to make everyone else's lives miserable.

 - In Shane Dawson's sketch "Why was I born?", the notion that everyone would be better off without Shane is deconstructed by the fact that in a timeline where Shane was never born, he wasn't able to be friends with a boy named Robbie, resulting in the latter's suicide due to feelings of isolation.
 Shane's guide points out that whatever everyone else feels towards him, it's the people who do miss him who matter most.